edgedb/easy-edgedb/chapter4/index.md

 }
 ```

-You'll notice that we have written `property is_single` this time instead of just `is_single`.
+Notice that we have written `property is_single` this time instead of just `is_single`.
 With computed properties and links we need to give EdgeDB a little bit more help by letting it know whether the computed expression will result in a `property` or a `link`.
 So if you are working on your schema and the property or link uses a `:=` to make it computed, don't forget to choose between `property` or `link`!

 You might be curious about how computed links and properties are represented in databases on the back end.
 They are interesting because they {ref}`don't show up in the actual database <docs:ref_datamodel_computed>`, and only appear when you query them.
 Computed links also don't specify the type because the expression itself determines the type.
 You can kind of imagine this when you look at a query with a quick computed variable like `select country_name := 'Romania'`.
 Here, `country_name` is computed every time we do a query, and the type is determined to be a string.
 A computed link or property on a type does the same thing.
 But nevertheless, they still work in the same way as all other links and properties because the instructions for the computed ones are part of the type itself and do not change.
-In other words, they are a bit different on the back but the same up front.
+In other words, they are a bit different on the back but mostly the same up front.

 ## Ways to tell time

-We will now learn about time, because it might be important for our game.
-Remember, vampires can only go outside at night.
+We will now learn about time, which is important for our game.
+Keeping track of time is important in general, but is especially important for us because vampires can only go outside at night.

 The part of Romania that Jonathan Harker is visiting has an average sunrise of around 7 am and a sunset of 7 pm.
 This changes by season, but to keep it simple we will just use 7 am and 7 pm to decide if it's day or night.

 EdgeDB uses two major types for time:

-- `std::datetime`, which is very precise and always has a timezone.
+- `std::datetime`, which is the most precise because it includes a timezone.
 Times in `datetime` use the [ISO 8601 standard](https://en.wikipedia.org/w/index.php?title=ISO_8601&oldid=1154675086).
-- `cal::local_datetime`, which doesn't worry about the timezone.
+- `cal::local_datetime`, which includes the date and time but no information about the timezone.

-There are two others that are almost the same as `cal::local_datetime`:
+There are two others that each include half of the information found in `cal::local_datetime`:

-- `cal::local_time`, when you only need to know the time of day, and
+- `cal::local_time`, for when you only need to know the time,
-- `cal::local_date`, when you only need to know the month, the day, and year.
+- `cal::local_date`, for when you only need to know the month, the day, and year.

-We'll start with `cal::local_time` first.
+Our first concern is whether vampires are sleeping or not, so we'll start with `cal::local_time` first.
 Take a close look at the name: this is the first time we have come across something in a different module in the standard library (it's `cal::local_time`, not `std::local_time`).
+The name `cal` here stands for calendar.

 `cal::local_time` is easy to create, because you can just cast to it from a `str` in the format 'HH:MM:SS':